StepAsideLiL/Obsidian/Main/Currently Writing Blogs/Custom Post Types/WordPress Plugin Dev Custom Post Types.md

 }
 ```
 It is not much code, but let's break it down anyway.
 The first three lines are the plugin header comment containing the plugin name.
-The next line is for calling the callback function during the init action.
+The next line is for calling the callback function during the init action.....